 The Board of Supervisors voted unanimously to support oversight of the Sheriff’s Office, specifically directing their staff and ad hoc committee to bring forward a proposal for both a civilian oversight board and an Office of the Inspector General.

-In 2022 we made 38 presentations to community organizations, faith-based groups, and political clubs, and built a coalition of more than 23 groups in favor of oversight.
+We have hosted 62 events and made 38 presentations to community organizations, faith-based groups, and political clubs, and built a coalition of more than 35 groups in favor of oversight as well as six city/town councils which together represent one-third of San Mateo County residents.

 We gained the endorsement of 46 elected officials, including state and federal representatives, mayors, and city council members.